 Standby Generators for Power Outages

 The official start of the 2022-2023 winter barely started when a winter storm hit most of the country east of the Rockies.
 Temperatures plunged below zero in the north and into the single digits along the Gulf Coast.
 Buffalo, NY measured the snow in feet.
 Across New England and the East Coast, millions of people found themselves without power.
 A similar story unfolds every year.
-Late fall and winter bring storms that affects wide swaths of the country and leaves residents to cope with the cold, wind, snow, rain, and ice, and the resulting power outages.
+Late fall and winter bring storms that affect wide swaths of the country and leave residents to cope with the cold, wind, snow, rain, and ice, and the resulting power outages.

 The Wind Chill forecast for the United States on December 23, 2022.
 The storm brought single-digit temperatures to the South.
 Elk Park Montana recorded a wind chill of -74 Fahrenheit, but the temperature sensor limit was -50 and the actual temperature was probably below -50 with a lower wind chill.
 On social media, some users with conventional thermometers claimed a low temperature of -53 or colder with a corresesponding wind chill of around -80 F.